khakhalin/carsharing101/02_relocations.md

 Finally, let's reiterate: the right curve on the figure above spells a very important message.
 It introduces that concept of an **optimal fleet size**: the number of cars that, for a given operating area, demand, prices, and relocation logic, offers the best CM2 profitability.

+🔥Improve the curve to make it look nice

 For the sake of  completeness, below you can also find the same curve for the original "stations" model (called `few_stations` scenario in the Python script), with 5 zones of similar, linearly decreasing demand.
 The curve is conceptually similar, but has a less prominent peak, as in this specific case all zones are basicaly "OK", and it is only an occasional random overconcentration of cars at some of the zones that needs to be solved by relocations.
 Still it is encouraging that even this simple model we see a smooth peak of an optimal fleet size (on the right plot).

 ![Curves of the optimal number of relocations, and best achieved CM2, as a function of fleet size.
 Original scenario, where all zones have relatively high demand](figures/02relos_02stations_04fleet_size_few_stations.svg)

 In practice, in real life, we may decide to have a bit higher fleet in a ciy, to gradually shape customer behavior, and to be able to expand quickly.
 For example, when two competitors co-exist in a city, they may be involved in a sort of a "fleet presence war", somewhat similar to a pricing war, but using a different strategy.
 By oversaturating a city with cars, you can hope to make its citizens associate your brand, and not the brand of your competitor, with car-sharing.
 If that's the goal, if you want to risk your CM2 margin for shaping the public opinion, you may gove above the recommended fleet size, and adjust the optimal relocation frequency accordingly.
 Conversely, on some months you may have to operate on a lower fleet, for purchasing or political reasons (as some cities attempt to regulate the number of carsharing licenses they issue).
 In this case, again, it's worth running a model and figuring out how many weekly relocations you would expect to use.

+🔥 2D optimization (both on relocation freq and fleet size) and 2D landscape

 # 2.5 City model